nus-cs2103-AY2122S2/tp/docs/UserGuide.md

 Although iBook is a CLI based application, we do provide a GUI alternative for some of the commonly used commands.

-If a command has a GUI alternative, the subheading GUI alternative will also be included in the command section.
+If a command has a GUI alternative, the subheading GUI alternative will be included in the same section.

 <div markdown="block" class="alert alert-primary">

 :bulb: **Product and Item:**

-As most of the commands revolve around `Product` and `Item`.
-We advise you to take a look at the [Glossary](#6-glossary) section for our definition of `Product` and `Item` before proceeding.
+As most of the commands revolve around products and items.
+We advise you to take a look at the [Glossary](#6-glossary) section for our definition of products and items before proceeding.
 </div>

 <div style="page-break-after: always;"></div>

-#### 2.4 Command Format
+#### 2.5 Command Format

 * **Words in `UPPER_CASE` are additional user inputs supplied to a command.**<br><br>